 What Triggers Balloting?

 Balloting happens when applications exceed available places in Phases 2A, 2B, or 2C.
 If you’re applying to a popular school during these phases, balloting is likely.
-Learn more from the MOE official guide to balloting.
+Learn more from the MOE P1 registration guide to understand your position better.

 How Distance Matters

-Children living within 1km of the school have top priority, followed by those living 1–2km, and then those beyond 2km.
-Your residential address can be just as important as your timing.
+Children living within 1km of the school have top priority, followed by those within 1–2km, and then beyond 2km.
+That’s why your home address can directly impact your child’s admission chances.

 Who Has Priority?